Register your company in Hong Kong with our Special Anniversary discount!

 Who Can Certify Documents in Hong Kong?

-In Hong Kong, a certified true copy will normally be accepted if it is issued by a:
+In Hong Kong, a certified true copy will normally be accepted if it is issued by one of the following (subject to the receiving authority’s requirements):

-Certain documents can also be certified as a true copy by a:
+Certain documents can also be certified as a true copy by:

 How Do You Get a Certified True Copy?